diegohaz/webpack-blocks-split-vendor/README.md

 A webpack block that splits vendor javascript into separated bundle.

-*Note: It doesn't work together with HMR*
+*Note: Use this only in production, because it doesn't work together with HMR.*

 ## Install